 An interesting question arises at the intersection of the dynamical regimes exposed above: how stable are Anderson localized systems to small interactions?
 On the one hand, any small interactions are expected to drive the system towards thermal equilibrium, on the other hand, disorder may overcome the interactions and the system becomes MBL.
 In Ref.~\cite{laflorencie_topological_2022} the authors studied a model where the MBL persists at small enough interactions.
 The critical value of the localization length is the one expected from the avalanche mechanism \cite{de_roeck_many-body_2017,thiery_many-body_2018}.
 In Ref.~\cite{krajewski_restoring_2022} it is shown that small interactions are not effectively perturbing the Anderson localized orbitals when the disorder strength is large.
-In this work, we study the onset of chaos in a maximally localized system subjected to small and medium-strength interactions.
+In this work, we study the localization and delocalization transition in a maximally localized system subjected to small and medium-strength interactions.

 Most of the studies that address the strong disorder and weak interaction limit focus on Hamiltonian systems so far.
-Here we present a family of Floquet circuits that can interpolate between non-interacting qubits and strongly interacting systems.
-In this work, we test the onset of quantum chaos close to the trivial non-interacting point and study the fate of the MBL regime with increasing system size in our model.
+Here, we present a family of Floquet circuits that can interpolate between non-interacting qubits and strongly interacting systems.
+In this work, we carefully investigate the finite-size scaling of the putative localization-delocalization transition by analyzing various spectral and dynamical quantities\cite{huse_phenomenology_2014,luitz_many-body_2015,bardarson_unbounded_2012,serbyn_spectral_2016,ray_drive-induced_2018,lazarides_fate_2015,oganesyan_localization_2007,znidaric_many-body_2008,sierant_stability_2023}.
 Our results suggest that there exists no MBL phase for our system in the thermodynamic limit.
-Instead, our numerics suggest a finite-size crossover similar to integrability-breaking phenomena~\cite{bulchandani_onset_2022}.
+Instead, our numerics suggest a finite-size crossover, reminiscent of integrability-breaking phenomena~\cite{bulchandani_onset_2022} in clean systems.

-The structure of the paper is as follows: In Sec.~\ref{sec:model}, we introduce our Floquet model and the quantities we use to study the onset of quantum chaos.
-In Sec.~\ref{sec:results}, we present our results for various commonly studied quantities in the field of thermalization, together with a finite-size scaling analysis.
+The structure of the paper is as follows: In Sec.~\ref{sec:model}, we introduce our Floquet model and the quantities we use to study the onset of thermalization.
+In Sec.~\ref{sec:results}, we present our results for various commonly studied quantities in the field, together with a finite-size scaling analysis.
 Finally in Sec.~\ref{sec:discussion} we discuss the implications and perspectives of our work.